AshleyDEvans/AshleyDEvans.github.io/index.md

 excerpt: ""
 ---

-I am an MS student in Fish, Wildlife, and Conservation Ecology at New Mexico State University, advised by Dr. James Cain.
-My interests lie in large mammal ecology, human-wildlife interactions, and wildlife management.
+I am a recent graduate of New Mexico State University with a Master's degree in Fish, Wildlife, and Conservation Ecology.
+My interests lie in large mammal ecology, spatial ecology, human-wildlife interactions, and wildlife management.

 ### Hello!